 People buy what they see.
 Visual connection is the key element of desire.
 We need to get art on display.
 Galleries, art fairs and online portal (like Artzyme) can’t do it alone.
 People should be able to see your work not only in galleries, but public places, where captive audiences gather.

 Probably this may not work too.
 But taking steps is the only path to success.
 Don’t give up.
 You’ve dedicated years, money and countless hours into developing your skill.
 So if you’ve been knocked down, get up and keep moving forward.
 Why would you give up?
 Why put all that time, blood, sweat and tears to waste and just throw it all away?
 A common reason why artists fail is that they get caught up in other aspects of their lives put their artwork on hold and, eventually, the creativity starves and dies.
 People, who don’t give up, no matter what life throws at them, are more likely to make a name for them in whichever creative vocation they choose.
 Winner are not those who never fail, but those who never quit.
 Harder is the conflict, more glorious the triumph.

 Start networking with other artists.
 Exchange ideas, knowledge and information and learn from them.
 Knowing people is more important than achieving a college degree.
 Whom you know is more important in art-world.

-There are more possibilities than ever for emerging artists to sell art.
-Just browse online (http://www.artzyme.com/paintings-blog/right-price-...) and you will find hundreds of ways an artist can sell art.
+There are more possibilities than ever for emerging artists to sell arts.
+Just browse online (Right price and place for art creations) and you will find hundreds of ways an artist can sell art.
 But, even though these opportunities are available, you need to explore strategies to use them and make your art visible and saleable.